RakhithJK/dbeaver-dbeaver-wiki/AI-Smart-Assistance.md

 In DBeaver, you can build working SQL queries using human language thanks to integration with OpenAI (ChatGPT, to be more precise - the [GPT-3 language model](https://platform.openai.com/docs/models/gpt-3)).

 **Note:**
 - **DBeaver Corp has nothing to do with OpenAI company.
-We just use public API to integrate with GPT completion engine.**
+We just use public API to integrate with the GPT completion engine.**
 - **To use this feature, you need to register on the OpenAI platform and [receive a secret key](#receive-api-key).**
 - **To use this feature in the DBeaver Community version, you need to [install the GPT-3 extension](#install-gpt-3-extension).**